Kennyb93/soc-analyst-lab/Windows-Event-Log-Analysis/Account-Lockout-Investigation.md

 ## Overview

+This section demonstrates how Windows account lockouts can be investigated using Windows Security Event Logs collected in Splunk Enterprise.

-This section documents the investigation of a Windows account lockout within an Active Directory environment.
-Multiple failed authentication attempts were generated to trigger the account lockout policy, resulting in Windows Security Event ID 4740.
-The investigation demonstrates how Splunk Enterprise can be used to identify the cause of the lockout and verify administrative remediation.
+Multiple failed authentication attempts were generated to trigger the configured account lockout policy, allowing the resulting security events to be analysed.

----

-## Objectives

-- Generate a Windows account lockout.
-- Investigate failed authentication attempts.
-- Identify the Windows Security Event generated during the lockout.
-- Verify account recovery after administrative intervention.

 ---